DwGrXyz/JFROG/README.md

 Cons: to find all modules/services/forms/whatever could be tricky, they are divided between features.

+### API

+Api mocks are simple - it's just a delay.
+It's better to make api services for each domain to emulate api requests.
+Under the hood they could read a data from the localStorage.
+The reason why in the application I used a different implementation is that when I started to work on api mocks, the persistent storage already was implemented and I didn't want to waste time on the better solution.

 ### Routing

 In project neseted routes haven't been used. **Data** **validation** is **performed** **inside** the **components**, **and** **in** **some** **cases** **this** **leads** **to** **additional** **checks**.
 Example: the task pages have to check if their projects exist.